How to Control Subterranean Termites

 The soldiers have enlarged heads, which are yellow to brown; they have large mandibles.

-The reproductive is the caste that is fertile and can begin new colonies.
+The reproductive termites look like a darker color, from yellow to black.
 They have long, dark, almost black bodies and wings.
 The king and queen are larger than the workers.
-The queen can vary in color from pale yellow to black.

 Where Do Subterranean Termites Live?

 Subterranean termites have little resistance to dehydration.
 They live in the soil.
 They choose ground that is moist or has a nearby water source such as dripping AC units or gutters that haven’t been cleaned and are prone to overflow.